-In my profession, one of the most common complaints I hear from parents is, “My child is not confident.”
-When I analyse the case-history, what invariably comes out is that the child has not learnt how to be confident.
-One point we need to bear in mind here is that the child’s support network, to a large extent, determines how she is going to feel and fare in life.
-Therefore, one of the first things I try to find out from parents is how confident they are.
+In my practice, one of the most common complaints I hear from parents is, 'My child is not confident'.
+But when I talk in-depth with the parents, what invariably comes out is that the child has not learnt how to be confident.
+A crucial aspect that is often missed here is that the child’s support network, to a large extent, determines how she is going to feel and fare in life.
+So, I always try to find out from parents how confident they are.
 I ask them what their first response to a challenge is — be it to work or life’s challenges.

-Parents are the first teachers and the home is the first school for every child.
+As parents, remember that you are the first teachers for your child.
+Your home is the first school.
 Over-anxious and protective parents need to make this playground of learning fun and stimulating.
-All of us have learnt from our mistakes, especially how to walk and talk.
+After all, it is through mistakes that we learn, especially how to walk and talk.

-In my talks for parents, I usually ask them to take a look at their parenting styles — are they too controlling, permissive or democratic?
-Democratic is deemed the best, where they allow the child to try out new things and take on challenges.
-This will give them confidence.
+What kind of parenting style do you follow at home?
+Are you too controlling, permissive or democratic?
+Democratic is deemed the best, for here, you allow the child to try out new things and take on challenges.
+This is vital to instil confidence in your child.

-Dr Chaitanya Sridhar is a Sports & Performance Psychologist with a doctorate from UWA–Australia.
+Dr Chaitanya Sridhar is a Sports and Performance Psychologist with a doctorate from UWA–Australia.

 Research done by top universities like Harvard, Princeton, Stanford, Columbia and IIT show that c...